stackery/demo-conditional-examples/README.md

 ### Why is this important?
 Cloud-side development is about service composition

 Rather than raw servers, cloud-native applications are composed of a collection of managed cloud services.
 Localhost has become a poor representation of the production environment, as it is impossible to replicate all of the functionality of AWS locally on a laptop.

-Balancing simplicity with power is the name of the game.
+As such, infrastructure-as-code (IaC) has become the best practice for configuring application stacks.
+Without condition statements, many turn to creating a version of the template for each deploy target or including external config files during a step of the CI/CD process.
+While these techniques work, they are introduce un-intended complexity as the number of microservices and team members scale.

 The Stackery approach to defining *Condition* statements combined with environment specific configuration parameters results in a powerful pattern for controlling the circumstances under which resources are provisioned depending on the environement the stack is being deployed into, such as a **test environment** versus a **production environment.**

+A single IAC template per application stack is simpler and less brittle then multiple files.

+The benefits of simplicity are: ease of understanding, ease of change, ease of debugging, flexibility.

 ### Example Use Case